How i make investment decisions 🏝

 Rule of thumb #2: To close an investment round you should be strong on two axis or very strong on one

-• No-name teams should bring a new approach to a problem and have first solid first steps that proof their skill and market interest. (the more of the later the better)
+• No-name teams should bring a new approach to a problem and have first solid first steps that proof their skill and market interest. (the more of the latter the better)

 • People with pre-existing credibility (eg exit from previous company) might be able to fundraise on their strong credibility alone.